ibm-bluemix-mobile-services/bms-clientsdk-web-applaunch/README.md

 For installing the Javascript SDK in your web applications follow the steps -

 - Download the `icapplaunch.js` and `icapplaunch-inapp.css` from [here](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-web-applaunch)

-- Add the `icapplaunch.js` and `icapplaunch-inapp.css` to your web application

 - Include the IBM Cloud AppLaunch CSS File in your web application